near-ndc/voting-v1/voting_body/README.md

 - is topped up with more NEAR to reach `active_queue_bond`
 - is supported by one of the Congress members

-If a proposal doesn't meet the conditions to move to the active queue, then the `pre_vote_bond` is moved to a community fund (if the bond is higher, then the reminder is send back to the proposer).
+If a proposal doesn't meet the conditions to move to the active queue, then the proposal is removed and the bond is moved to a community fund.
+For overdue proposals, anyone can call `remove_pre_vote_prop` method to do the cleanup and slash.
+To incentivize it, `REMOVE_REWARD` is deduced from the bond and sent to the caller.

 ### Active queue